 Why Korea… why does the honeymoon fade?

-Coping with culture shock in Korea is all about learning Korean perspective.
+Coping with culture shock in Korea about learning Korean perspective.

 Adapting to life and work in a foreign country that isn’t your home, isn’t as easy as most think.
 Even if your school, apartment and colleague support is a dream, the odds are still against you.